Meet the team

-Lisa McWilliams is the Network Manager - with a focus on the strategic and operational management of the managed clinical network.
-Lisa is a member of the HSCB/PHA Cancer Commissioning Team.
-Lisa oversees all Network Programmes/Projects and has line management responsibility for all Network Team members
+Clodagh is the Network Manager, with a focus on the strategic and operational management of the managed clinical network.
+She is a member of the HSCB/PHA Cancer Commissioning Team.
+Clodagh oversees all Network Programmes/Projects and has line management responsibility for all Network Team members

 RISOH Project Manager

 Joy Beaumont is the project manager of the Regional Information System for Oncology and Haematology.
 This project aim is to identify and implement a regionally effective clinical information system that will among other things facilitate electronic prescribing and allow standardisation of treatment regimens.
 Her specific role is to lead the development and implementation of the system throughout the region within the agreed parameters using Prince2 methodology.
 Joy has an ICT background having worked for South Eastern Trust for many years.